How Strategic Alignment Breaks as You Scale (and What to Do About It)

 Is Your Team Scaling Faster Than Your Strategy Can Hold?

+Misalignment rarely announces itself.
 It hides in the friction between teams, the gaps in decision-making, the slow erosion of shared belief.
+If you’re seeing signs of effort without clarity, or performance without cohesion, you’re looking at misalignment.

-Christopher Cureton is the creator of The United State of Brand Design Framework™ and a strategic partner to CEOs and Marketing Leaders navigating go-to-market complexity.
-He helps executive teams align product, marketing, and sales around a shared vision—building strategic momentum, unified messaging, and brand-led growth.
+Christopher Cureton is the creator of the United State of Brand Design™ framework and a strategic partner to CEOs and CMOs navigating go-to-market complexity.
+He helps leadership teams eliminate the Misalignment Tax™ by aligning product, marketing, and sales around a single definition of value and a shared strategic operating system.